Brianmanden/Itucation-Videregaaende_Programmering_med_CSharp/Dag 17/Notes, Exercises and Answers.md

 	c.
 "Mark"
 	d. ""

-**Answer:** c !
+**Answer:**  ~~c !
-The first line instantiates an object of the Class Human with a variable name: h using "Mark" as the name and 25 as the age as method parameters in the class constructor.
+The first line instantiates an object of the Class Human with a variable name: h using "Mark" as the name and 25 as the age as method parameters in the class constructor.~~
+[EDIT] The correct answer is d - empty string !!!

 ---